teremterem/MiniAgents/README.md

 In this example:

-1. We create a user agent using `create_console_user_agent()`, which reads user input from the console and writes back to the console.
+1. We take `console_user_agent`, which reads user input from the console and writes back to the console.
 2. We create an assistant agent using `openai_agent.fork()`, specifying the OpenAI model to use (e.g., "gpt-3.5-turbo").
 3. We start a dialog loop using `adialog_loop()`, passing the user agent and assistant agent as arguments.
 4. The dialog loop runs asynchronously within the `MiniAgents` context, allowing the agents to interact and exchange messages.